Dragonrun1/file_path_normalizer/README.md

 ## Dealing With Path Separators

-PHP when ran on Windows systems allows both front (FS) and back-slashes (BS) to be used for directory separators in a path.
+When run on Windows systems, PHP allows both front-slashes and back-slashes to be used for directory separators in a path.
 It generally not a good idea to use both in a single path but it does seem to work most of the time.
-When you ran PHP on Unix like system it does not see BS as separators but as escapes or just part of the name in that piece of the path in some cases.
-Since PHP and Windows itself actually allows you to use FS it best to simply replace any BSes with FSes and not have to worry about mixing them.
-Note that though Windows itself does allow both `cmd.exe` and `Windows Explorer` only seem to understand and allow BSes as separators.
-The first thing the methods in `FilePathNormalizer` do is to convert all BSes into FSes which makes working with them much easier overall.
+When run on Unix- based systems, PHP treats back-slashes not as separators but as escapes or merely even part of the name in that piece of the path in some cases.
+Since PHP and Windows itself actually allows you to use front-slashes it best to simply replace any back-slashes with front-slashes and not have to worry about mixing them.

+Note that though Windows itself does allow both `cmd.exe` and `Windows Explorer` only seem to understand and allow back-slashes as separators.
+The first thing that `FilePathNormalizer` do is to convert all back-slashes into forward-slashes which makes working with them much easier overall.

+I don't understand this paragraph.
+Why is it so helpful in this case?
+Can you rewrite this a little more concisely?
-Other area where `normalizePath()` helps to make things simpler is it always makes sure the path ends with a FS so if you are adding a file name to it there is never a need to add one yourself which you usually needed to do before.
+Other area where `normalizePath()` helps to make things simpler is it always makes sure the path ends with a forward-slash so if you are adding a file name to it there is never a need to add one yourself which you usually needed to do before.
 This in some cases cause paths to have two FSes together which doesn't normal cause a problem as the second one is ignore or treated like './' which is a no-op in the middle of a path.
 This also helps keep many cases of path with file names from cause some problems like when you receive `/bin/bash -c ...` it would be turned